 Be aware that different instance types will incur different charges with Amazon.

 If you want to change the size of the attached EBS volume, you can do so after launching your instance.
-See Replace the default EBS volume on Windows and Replace the default EBS volume on Linux.
-Although these topics give steps for Cloud Builder, their workflows can be adapted for use with the AWS Management Console.
+See Work with EBS volumes for more information.

 Create keys and values to help you identify your instance.